slackapi/python-slack-sdk/README.md

 ---

-If you get stuck, we’re here to help.
-The following are the best ways to get assistance working through your issue:

-Use our [Github Issue Tracker][gh-issues] for reporting bugs or requesting features.
-Visit the [Slack Community][slack-community] for getting help using Slack Developer Kit for Python or just generally bond with your fellow Slack developers.
+We no longer provide support for v1 or v2 of this SDK and only maintain the latest v3 version.
+If you would like support from this project's maintainers please consider updating to the latest version of the SDK first.
+Otherwise, you may visit the [Slack Community][slack-community] for getting help using Slack Developer Kit for Python or just generally bond with your fellow Slack developers.

 <!-- Markdown links -->